pronovic/apologies/docs/index.rst

     :target: https://apologies.readthedocs.io/en/latest/

 Apologies_ is a Python library that implements a game similar to the Sorry_ board game.
-It includes a console demo that plays the game with automated players, intended for use by developers and not by end users.
+On UNIX-like platforms, it includes a console demo that plays the game with automated players, intended for use by developers and not by end users.

 It was written as a learning exercise and technology demonstration effort, and serves as a complete example of how to manage a modern (circa 2020) Python